gruns/furl/README.md

 __f.pathstr__, __f.querystr__, and __f.fragmentstr__ are deprecated in favor of
 `str(f.path)`, `str(f.query)`, and `str(f.fragment)`.
 There should be one, and
-preferably only one, obvious way to serialize URL component objects to strings.
+preferably only one, obvious way to serialize URL components to strings.